 Considerations When Implementing Tokenization

-- Without additional products and support, cardholder information is still vulnerable during the short time period preceding authorization.
+- Additional products and support may be necessary to ensure cardholder information is not vulnerable during the short time period preceding authorization.

-- Tokenization is an all-or-nothing security measure.
+- Be aware that tokenization is an all-or-nothing security measure.
 It can’t be implemented piecemeal.

-- Tokens should consist of random numbers.
-They should not be created using algorithms or any other predicable method that could be reversed.
+- Tokens should consist of random numbers with no mathematical connection to the actual account.
+They should not be created using any algorithms or other predictable methods that could be reversed.

 - The token should have the same number of digits as the original card number.